afollestad/material-dialogs/README.md

 ### Commons

-Contains extensions to the library that not everyone may need.
+The *commons* module contains extensions to the library that not everyone may need.
 This includes the `ColorChooserDialog`, the Material `Preference` classes, and `MaterialSimpleListAdapter`/`MaterialSimpleListItem`.

 ```gradle
 dependencies {
     compile 'com.afollestad.material-dialogs:commons:0.8.0.0@arr'
 }
 ```

+It's likely that new extensions will be added to commons later.

 ---